 15 First Time Flying Packing Tips & Tricks

 1. Know the rules

+The first rule you need to know is about luggage weight restrictions.
 Every major airline has their luggage restrictions and limits clearly outlined on their website.
 The general rule of thumb is that if your bag weighs more than 50 pounds, airlines will charge an additional fee.
 Rules vary based on each airline, and some countries have weight limits and restrictions.
-FareCompare.com is a great resource for comparing general luggage fees.

 2. Purchase Lightweight Luggage

 If it’s your first time flying, it’s important to note that the weight restrictions do include the weight of your suitcase.
 An average empty suitcase can weigh up to 14 pounds.

 If you know you’re someone who needs all of the extra room and weight available, opt for some lightweight luggage.
 Some ultralight suitcases weigh less than 10 pounds, and that can really make or break you at the check-in desk.